Judith “Judy” Heumann— widely regarded as “the mother” of the disability rights movement— passed away in Washington, D.C. on March 4, 2023.

 Judith (Judy) Heumann is an internationally recognized disability advocate.
 She served in the Clinton and Obama Administration and was a Senior Fellow at the Ford Foundation.
-Judy's story was also featured in the documentary "Crip Camp: A Disability Revolution," a 2020 American award winning documentary film produced by the Obama Higher Ground Production.
-In 2020, she published her memoir "Being Heumann: An Unrepentant Memoir of a Disability Rights Activist," written with Kristen Joiner.
-There is also a Young Adult version called "Rolling Warrior."
-Judy is now the producer of The Heumann Perspective, a podcast and YouTube channel that aims to share the beauty of the disability community.
+Judy's story was featured in the documentary Crip Camp: A Disability Revolution, a 2020 award winning Oscar-nominated documentary film produced by the Obama Higher Ground Production.
+In 2020, she published her memoir Being Heumann: An Unrepentant Memoir of a Disability Rights Activist written with Kristen Joiner.
+There is also a Young Adult version called Rolling Warrior.
+Judy is now the host and producer of The Heumann Perspective, a podcast and YouTube channel highlighting changemakers within the disability community.

 Learn More About Judy

 Judith Heumann is a lifelong advocate for the rights of disabled people.
 She has been instrumental in the development and implementation of legislation, such as Section 504, the Individuals with Disabilities Education Act, the Americans with Disabilities Act, the Rehabilitation Act, and the UN Convention on the Rights of Persons with Disabilities.